amanas/bi-school/README.md

-BigData and hadoop module of escuela-bi
+BigData and Hadoop module of escuela-bi
 =======================================
-An introduction to BigData with hadoop - cloudera suite focused
+An introduction to BigData with Hadoop - cloudera suite focused

 Example's dataset
 -----------------